-Expenses can be defined as “Any cost that a company bears in an attempt to maximize its revenues, and thereby its profits”.
-It is a cost to sustain and excel in business and results in an “outflow” of funds.
+Expenses can be defined as “Any cost that a company bears in an attempt to maximize its revenues, and thereby its profits.”
+It is a cost to sustain and excel in business, resulting in an “outflow” of funds.
 An expense is a part of the income statement – a key financial statement.
-Hence, it is inevitable to have clarity on the meaning of expense in accounting.
+Hence, it is inevitable to clarify the meaning of expense in accounting.

 It is calculated for an accounting period, generally one financial year.
-Expenses are accounted under “accrual principle” i.e. it is recognized for an accounting period irrespective of whether it is incurred presently or not.
-Following the rules of debit and credit “Expenses” are debited.
+Expenses are accounted under the “accrual principle,” i.e., they are recognized for an accounting period irrespective of whether they are incurred presently or not.
+Following the rules of debit and credit, “Expenses” are debited.

 Types of Expenses

 Different types of expenses in accounting include the following:

 Cost of Goods Sold (COGS) or Direct Expenses

 Expenses directly related to generating sales revenues form a part of COGS.
 A manufacturing firm may include the cost of raw materials and wages to workers in the cost of goods sold.
 A retailer may include the cost of merchandise under this head.
 One can arrive at gross profits by deducting the cost of goods sold from sales/revenue.